Devolutions/doc/docs/en/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/add-entry-hub-personal-dwl.md

 ---
 eleventyComputed:
-  title: Add an entry in {{ en.DHUBP }} with {{ en.DWL }}
+  title: Add an entry in {{ en.DHUBP }} with the {{ en.DWL }}
 ---
-Website, credit card, contact, and secure note entries can be created with {{ en.DWL }} in {{ en.DHUBP }}.
+Website, credit card, contact, and secure note entries can be created with the {{ en.DWL }} in {{ en.DHUBP }}.
 To add a website entry, continue to the next section.
 For all other types of entries, go to [Add another type of entry](#add-another-type-of-entry) instead.

 ## Add a Website entry

 {% snippet icon.badgeInfo %}
 This section explains how to create an entry with your existing website credentials.
-If you have not yet created an account for the website, follow the instructions in [Create an account for a website in {{ en.DHUBP }} with {{ en.DWL }}](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/create-account-website-hub-personal/) instead.
+If you have not yet created an account for the website, follow the instructions in [Create an account for a website in {{ en.DHUBP }} with the {{ en.DWL }}](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/create-account-website-hub-personal/) instead.
 {% endsnippet %}

 The website entry is useful for saving your login credentials so that you do not have to remember them.
-These entries are also used by {{ en.DWL }} to recognize a website and [retrieve your credentials](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/retrieve-credentials-hub-personal/).
+These entries are also used by the {{ en.DWL }} to recognize a website and [retrieve your credentials](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/retrieve-credentials-hub-personal/).

-The main way to achieve this is by successfully logging into the website. {{ en.DWL }} will automatically offer to save your credentials in a new website entry in {{ en.DHUBP }}.
+The main way to achieve this is by successfully logging into the website.
+The {{ en.DWL }} will automatically offer to save your credentials in a new website entry in {{ en.DHUBP }}.
 It is also possible to manually create the website entry.

 Learn how to add a website entry by following the instructions from these sections: